Council Tax Reduction Scheme

 Universal Credit and Council Tax Reduction

 Universal Credit does not include Council Tax Reduction (help with your Council Tax).
-If you've already applied for Universal Credit and indicated that you are claiming, or intend to claim Council Tax Reduction, we'll be notified of this automatically.
-We'll use this notification to process your claim and we'll contact you if we need more information, and to confirm your claim.
+If you've already applied for Universal Credit and indicated that you're claiming, or intend to claim Council Tax Reduction, we'll be notified of this automatically.
+We'll use this notification to process your claim and we'll contact you if we need more information.

 Tell us if your circumstances change

-If any of your circumstances change that could alter how much you pay, you need to let us know as soon as possible.
-Financial penalties may apply if you pay less when you're not entitled to.
+If any of your circumstances change, you need to let us know as soon as possible.
+Financial penalties may apply if you fail to tell us about relevant changes in your circumstances.
 See our Report changes affecting your Housing Benefit or Council Tax Reduction page for more information.